Jun 28, 2017 — For DigitalChalk Users

 - A Comprehensive Drug Testing Program: Including pre-employment and random testing to identify drug users and deter “would-be” drug users among employees in the workplace.

 Let us help with some heavy lifting.
-The following on-demand training courses from our online course library, Learning Pinnacle, can help bolster your learning and development program in this important area.
+The following on-demand training courses from our online course library can help bolster your learning and development program in this important area.

 - Substance Abuse in the Workplace: What Supervisors Need to Know